With bright chartreuse foliage and interesting growth habit, makes Dracaena reflexa [dra-SEE-nah, ree-FLEKS-uh] a

 Dracaena plants are often affected by fusarium leaf spot disease.

 These spots typically form on young leaves staying wet for too long.

 Over time, they turn brown and often have a yellow margin.

 Suggested Uses For Dracaena Pleomele

-Reflexa is mainly used as an ornamental plant both indoors as a houseplant and outdoors for landscaping.
+Reflexa is mainly used as an ornamental plant grown indoors as a house plant and outdoors for landscaping.

 It’s frequently used as a specimen plant, as an accent plant or pruned to create garden hedge.